Mean-field approach to finite-size fluctuations in the Kuramoto-Sakaguchi model

-After some algebraic manipulations (see Appendix), the covariance function~\eqref{Formula:U1} simplifies to our expression~\eqref{Formula:R:ps}.
-Note that if $|\omega - \Omega|\le |H_\infty| = K r_\infty$, $|z_\phi| = 1$.
-Therefore such values $\omega$ do not contribute to the integral $R_\mathrm{ps}(\tau)$.
+After some algebraic manipulations (see Appendix~\ref{app:Derivation}), the covariance function~\eqref{Formula:U1} simplifies to our expression~\eqref{Formula:R:ps}.
+Note that if $|\omega - \Omega_\infty|\le |H_\infty| = K r_\infty$, $|z_\phi| = 1$.
+Therefore such a set of $\omega$ does not contribute to the integral $R_\mathrm{ps}(\tau)$.
 This has the desirable consequence that in order to evaluate the covariance function, no prior knowledge is required about which oscillators are and which are not synchronized.

 {\it Covariance function for a completely incoherent state.} Our analysis of the completely incoherent state is based on the following prerequisites. (i) In this state, the phases $\psi_j$ tend to be uniformly distributed on the interval $[0,2\pi]$, and their probability density in the thermodynamic limit is given by